 - Rulemaking that would allow for a robust consumer right to access and share their financial records.
-Federal regulators should establish an operational framework for secure, consumer-authorized data sharing and access through a formal rulemaking that clearly establishes the form and manner in which consumers can securely request that their financial information be shared with approved third parties.
+Federal regulators should establish an operational framework for secure, consumer-authorized data sharing and access through a formal rulemaking that clearly establishes the form and manner in which consumers can securely request that their financial information be accessed and shared with approved third parties.

 - Promote policies for usage of open, multi-cloud solutions that allow easy portability and movement of workloads across any cloud provider.

 Payment System Principles

 - Promote enhanced security and convenience through continuous innovation.
 No one technology should be mandated for security and authentication, nor should one technology become a de facto mandate through “floor-setting.”
 New rules should not deter technological innovations in payment systems.

 - Support policies that promote new entrants and empower consumers to utilize a broad array of financial technology products and solutions.